shiroyuki/tama/README.rst

 ============

 - Python 2.7 or Python 3.3+
-- Latest version of tori, tornado, redis, jinja2, imagination, kotoba
+- Latest version of tori, tornado, redis, jinja2, imagination, kotoba, redis (only to satisfy **tori**'s requirement)

 Installation
 ============